RedHat-UX/red-hat-design-system/elements/rh-avatar/docs/10-style.md

 ## Space
-  Space values are the same for all variations and on all breakpoints.
+  Space values are the same for all variants and on all breakpoints.

   {% example palette="light",
               alt="Image of all avatar groups with spacing values in between",